SPOD is a major player in the Print On Demand industry….

 Yes, the humble bucket hat is reemerging from its unfashionable cocoon again and taking the couture world by storm.

+The history of the bucket hat is quite interesting.
 Originally, the crushable design, wide brim, and quick-drying material made it perfect for fishermen around the turn of the 20th century, but as it served a fairly niche market, it fell out of style.
 You may or may not remember, but in the 1990s, the bucket hat swooped back into the fashion world and reigned supreme with hip-hop artists and denim-clad school children alike.
 Gradually, however, the bucket hat again began to fall out of favor.

 Now we are in 2020, and bucket hats are again surging in popularity, but as it’s a notoriously difficult-to-style hat, you might wonder how exactly you wear one.
 Clarify: how exactly you wear one and have it look good.